PMA falls to Ventura in the CIF D6 Championship, 63-28

 Jassi completed 4 of 10 passes for 45 yards.
 He also ran for 64 yards on three carries.

-A big part of the Warriors offense was lost in the early part of the third quarter when Williams went down with an injury and left the game in an ambulance.
+A big part of the Warriors’ offense was lost in the early part of the third quarter when Williams went down with an injury and left the game in an ambulance.

-“The kid is a great kid,” said Williams, of his signal-caller.
+“The kid is a great kid,” said Thomas, of his signal-caller.
 “I’m trying to go see him in the hospital (Saturday night) and check on him.
 We love Jassi.
 We tried to do it for him.”

 PMA junior kicker Andrew Castaneda kicked the first of his four extra points in the game to trail, 35-7 with 4:01 left in the half.